Skip to content

 Acemoglu and Robinson provided the crucial variable: transitions can go either way.
 Their research across centuries showed that the same technological shock produces inclusive institutions in one country and extractive institutions in the next.
 England and Spain encountered the same 16th-century revolution.
 One built broadly, one built narrowly.
 The consequences echoed for 400 years.

-What does the interregnum demand?
+What the interregnum demands of you

 We want to be precise about what this convergence tells us and what it does not.

 It tells us the chaos is not random.
 The institutional decay is not a sign of civilizational failure.
 The morbid symptoms are not evidence that something unprecedented is happening.
 They are evidence that something very precedented is happening.
+That recognition alone should steady you.

 It does not tell us the outcome.
 That is Acemoglu and Robinson's point.
 Transitions produce a fork.
 The technology does not choose the path.
 The culture does not choose the path.
 The people who build institutions during the interregnum choose the path.

 Every open-source model that distributes intelligence broadly is an institutional choice.
 Every cooperative that proves alternatives to extractive structure is an institutional choice.
 Every system that aligns local incentive with collective benefit — instead of the reverse — is an institutional choice.
+Your work is an institutional choice.

 We are in phase three.
 The frameworks converge on it.
 The acceleration data confirms it.
 We do not know how long the interregnum lasts.
 We do not know — nobody does — whether what emerges will be inclusive or extractive.